Siakam pours in 44 as Raptors rock Pelicans

 Pascal Siakam scored 44 points and grabbed 10 rebounds as the visiting Toronto Raptors routed the reeling New Orleans Pelicans 122-104 on Friday night.
 Siakam made 17 of 28 field goals and matched his career-high as the Raptors began a five-game road trip.

-Alexander-Walker made two 3-pointers during a New Orleans spurt that got it within 100-88.
-A two-point basket by Alexander-Walker got the Pelicans within 11 at 101-90 but they could never get any closer.
+Alexander-Walker made two 3-pointers during an 11-3 New Orleans spurt that got it within 100-88.
+A basket by Alexander-Walker got the Pelicans within 11 at 101-90 but they could never get any closer.

 Siakam had 16 first-quarter points, but the score was tied at 30 at the end of the period as eight Pelicans scored.
 Toronto, which scored the final three points of the first quarter, scored the first 15 of the second quarter to open a 45-30 advantage.